-After many years of debate, it was approved by the EU Parliament on April 14th 2016 and involves the protection of personal data and the rights of individuals.
+After many years of debate, it was approved by the EU Parliament on April 14th 2016.
+It relates to the protection of personal data and the rights of individuals.
 Its main aim is to ease the flow of personal data and increase privacy and rights for EU residents across all member states.

 2. When did the GDPR come into effect?

-The Regulation came into effect on the 25th May 2018 and brought with it significant changes to current data protection laws.
+The Regulation came into effect on the 25th of May 2018 and brought significant changes to current data protection laws.

 Any organisation which processes and holds the personal data of EU citizens is obliged to abide by the laws set out by GDPR.
 This applies to every organisation, regardless of whether or not they reside in one of the 27 EU member states.

 4. What responsibilities do companies have under the GDPR?

 Under the GDPR, organisations have to meet six data protection principles whenever they process personal data - including ensuring that their use of personal data is lawful, fair and transparent.
 Those who do collect it are obliged to protect it from misuse and exploitation.